Bounds for Algebraic Gossip on Graphs: Introduction

 \subsection{Overview of Our Results}

-The main contribution of this paper is new tight bounds for the stopping time of algebraic gossip on arbitrary graphs \footnote{The short version of this paper appeared in the Proceedings ISIT 2010 \cite{Borokhovich2010Tight}.}.
+The main contribution of this paper is new bounds for the stopping time of algebraic gossip on arbitrary graphs.\footnote{The short version of this paper appeared in the Proceedings ISIT 2010 \cite{Borokhovich2010Tight}.} Our bounds are tight for many graph families; moreover, for almost any chosen maximum degree there exist graphs for which the bounds are tight.
 First, in Theorem \ref{thm:lower_bound_any_graph} we disprove the results of \cite{vasudevan-2009} by providing a graph for which algebraic gossip takes $\Omega(n^2)$ rounds.
-Our main result then, Theorem \ref{thm:upper_bound_any_graph}, gives an upper bound of $O(\Delta n)$ for the stopping time of algebraic gossip on any graph , where $\Delta$ is the maximum degree in the graph.
+Our main result then, Theorem \ref{thm:upper_bound_any_graph}, gives an upper bound of $O(\Delta n)$ for the stopping time of algebraic gossip on any graph, where $\Delta$ is the maximum degree in the graph.

 \begin{theorem} For the asynchronous (synchronous) time model and for any graph $G$ of size $n$ with maximum degree $\Delta$, the stopping time of algebraic gossip is $O(\Delta n)$ rounds both in expectation and with high probability. \end{theorem}